paulcook/vagrant-puppet-rails/puppet/modules/apache/README.md

 #####`default_vhost`

 Sets up a default virtual host.
 Defaults to 'true', set to 'false' to set up [customized virtual hosts](#configure-a-virtual-host).

+#####`docroot`

+Changes the location of the default [Documentroot](https://httpd.apache.org/docs/current/mod/core.html#documentroot).
+Defaults to '/var/www/html' on RedHat, '/var/www' on Debian, and '/usr/local/www/apache22/data' on FreeBSD.

 #####`error_documents`